cmpsc100-allegheny-college/course_information/CODE_OF_CONDUCT.md

 #### Neighborhood assignments

-For all neighborhood assignments, members will fill out a post-assignment assessment to determine individual level of effort (LoE).

 * Contribute any and all ideas, even if you aren't sure it'll work or is correct
 * Be respectful of other people's ideas and their misunderstandings
 * Help where you can and be honest when you don't know what's going; it's very likely a peer can help you